reblevins/ssh-multiple-webpack-plugin/README.md

 #### before
 Type: `String` or `Array`
->Commands to run on the server before and before deploy directory is created.
+>Commands to run on the server(s) before and before deploy directory is created.

 #### after
 Type: `String` or `Array`
->Commands to run on the server before and after deploy directory is created.
+>Commands to run on the server(s) before and after deploy directory is created.

 #### readyTimeout
 Type: `Number`